 The term bi-curiosity is also sometimes used by heterosexual cisgender men to diminish women’s sexuality because they can’t imagine women being attracted to women in a way that has nothing to do with male participation or the male gaze.

-These assumptions and others hurt bisexual people who are often accused of being bisexual for attention or told that it’s just a phase.
+These assumptions and others hurt bisexual people who are often accused of being bisexual for attention or told that their sexual orientation is just a phase.

 We take the stance that the bi-curious label is a symptom of the problem of bi-phobia and not the cause.
-Therefore, if you are exploring queerness for the first time and bi-curious feels like the most comfortable label for you at the moment, then there’s no problem with using it to describe yourself, as long as that feels truly authentic to you and your desires.
+Therefore, if you are exploring queerness and/or same sex attraction and your sexual identity for the first time and bi-curious feels like the most comfortable label for you at the moment, then there’s no problem with using it to describe yourself, as long as that feels truly authentic to you and your desires.

 Signs that you might be bi-curious